TikoCisneros/react-todo-list/README.md

-This project is a very simple todo list app, created in ReactJS using styled-components and MVP pattern.
+This project is a very simple todo list app, created in ReactJS using styled-components, MVP pattern and react-testing-library.
 It was inspired by [React Scrimba Course](https://scrimba.com/course/glearnreact).

 ## Available Scripts